Excited? You should be and we are too. Thus, there’s a lot to explore in this beautiful city.

 This is important so you actually can enter the places you would love to see from the inside.

 There are exactly two tickets you have to buy beforehand:

-One of the most visited tourist destinations in Madrid is The Royal Palace with over 1.5M visitors in just a year in 2016.
+One of the most visited tourist destinations in Madrid is the Royal Palace.

 Even more, being the home to Spanish Royals past and present surely flock tourists causing lines to pile up.